TACC/gateways19-hpc-in-the-cloud/block2/running-image-classifier-in-abaco.md

 ```

-Notice that instead of our entrypoint being `classify_image.py` as it was before, it is now set to run our wrapper script, `abaco.sh`.
+Notice that instead of our entrypoint being `classify_image.py` as it was in the example, it is set to run our wrapper script, `abaco.sh`.

 Another difference with running on Abaco is that Abaco will run our actor using the UID associated with our TACC account.
 This ensures files created and modified by the actor are owned by the API user.